l-koehler/converter/README.md

 Almost all Audio/Video formats are supported thanks to FFmpeg.
 Most common Document/Image/Slideshow/Spreadsheet formats are supported thanks to unoconv.
+Most common markup language formats are supported thanks to pandoc.

 If you want to add your own converter, here is how to do it: